Parent Portal Updates:

 Staff on Duty:

 Only buses are allowed down the bus loop.
-Buses are unloaded at 8:45am when the teachers on duty are at that location.
+Buses are unloaded at 7:45am when the teachers on duty are at that location.
 Car traffic will be stopped in all directions when a bus is ready to exit on to Mountain Road.
 Bus traffic has priority over car traffic.
 Therefore, be sure you allow enough time for the wait time that may occur to enable the buses to exit.
-Under no circumstance should the intersection where cars enter the front of the building be blocked.
-As mentioned before, making right turns on to Mountain Road will help to keep the traffic flowing.
-Those cars that make a left can tend to hold up the bus traffic which can have a negative effect on the arrival/dismissal of nearby schools who use the same buses.
+Under no circumstances should the intersection where cars enter the front of the building be blocked.
+As mentioned before, making right turns onto Mountain Road will help to keep the traffic flowing.
+Those cars that make a left can tend to hold up the bus traffic, which can have a negative effect on the arrival/dismissal of nearby schools who use the same buses.

 For the AM and PM arrival, parents should park their car in a parking space and walk their child to the side entrance door designated for the before and after care program.
-They will be called to go to the cafeteria at 3:30pm.
-Therefore, if you wish to pick up your child from that time and after, you would need to go to the Open Door entrance and follow their procedures.
+They will be called to go to the cafeteria at 2:25 pm.
+Therefore, if you wish to pick up your child from that time and after, you will need to go to the SACC entrance and follow their procedures.

 Order of Dismissal:

 Cars are to follow the traffic flow and the direction of the staff on duty just as during the arrival time.
 Students will exit the building and stand on the lines until they see their car and they have permission to walk on the crosswalk by the staff on duty.
-Remember, you may be asked to stop when the buses are ready to continue their travel to their next school location!
+Remember, you may be asked to stop when the buses are ready to continue their trip to their next school location!
+Parents should not park on the other side of Mountain Road or in the church parking lot, then walk over to retrieve their child.
+Instead, parents should be parked in a parking spot (handicapped only if you have a sticker/hang tag) on the school grounds or along the center island.
+Thank you for continuing to make the safety of our students a top priority.

 We will call four buses at a time over the announcements.
 We will call the bus numbers twice and then make a final call.
 Please, encourage your child to listen carefully to the bus numbers when they are called.
 There really is no excuse for a student to miss their bus if they are listening carefully to the PM announcements.
 Teachers have been asked to be sure to maintain a structured dismissal within the classrooms so that students can hear the announcements clearly.
 Unfortunately, after the last call, we must move on to the next bus in line.
 Therefore, we cannot hold up the buses because of a student(s) not exiting for dismissal when they were supposed to.
 Bus numbers are called in the order they arrive.

 Thank you for following our arrival and dismissal procedures and putting the safety of the students first!
 Your cooperative spirit of support is very much appreciated.
-Please, maintain this copy for future reference.
+Please, keep this copy for future reference.

-Please click on the link below for tracking your volunteer hours when you are volunteering during non-school hours such as: PTA Meetings, Fall Festival, Breakfast with Santa, and any type of volunteering you are working on from home: It is important that you sign up and keep track of all the hours.
-At the end of the school year we turn in all volunteer hours to the Office of School and Family Partnerships Office in order to receive recognition.
+Please click on the link below to track your volunteer hours when you are volunteering during non-school hours such as: PTA Meetings, Fall Festival, Breakfast with Santa, and any type of volunteering you are working on from home: It is important that you sign up and keep track of all the hours.
+At the end of the school year, we turn in all volunteer hours to the Office of School and Family Partnerships Office in order to receive recognition.

 Change of Clothes